 Your first session.

 2. Ditch your shoes.
 Pilates is traditionally performed barefoot.
 Injuries, particularly injuries to the lower body (knees or hips), can stem from problematic movement patterns or muscle imbalances of the feet and ankles.
-Exercising barefoot can often reveal those movement patterns and allow your instructor to help you create new and proper habits.
+Exercising barefoot can often reveal those movement patterns and allow your instructor to help you create new and better habits.
 At PCS, we recommend grip socks for your comfort, hygiene and safety.
 Grip socks can be purchased at the studio.

 3. Be prepared to lie down.
 Who doesn't like that?
 Many Pilates exercises are done supine (on your back).
 Working supine can help decompress your joints and discover new ways to access your ALL of your muscles (not just the big ones you've been relying on).
 For our pregnant women or friends that cannot lie flat, we offer a foam wedge which keeps you at a small incline for your comfort.

 5. No mat needed.
 We provide all the equipment you need.
 Bring your grip socks, some water and a smile!

 6. How do I get there?
 We have ample parking located behind Railroad Square in Suite 140.
 You may enter through the back door of the building between 9am and 6pm, and through our front door located on Santa Barbara Ave at any time during our regular business hours.
 There are directories located on site if you get lost.

 7. What if I have questions?
 Currently, we are only at the studio for our appointments and will not be available to assist walk-in clients with questions or concerns.
 Please email email@example.com or call us at (805) 996-0677 so we can promptly assist you.

 meet the team